amithmathew/amithmathew.github.io/content/blog/gcp-bq-customer-segmentation-genai-part1.md

 _"30% off on all cosmetics!"_

-As somebody who doesn't use cosmetics personally, I might be a little irritated.
+As somebody who personally doesn't use cosmetics, I might be a little irritated.
 Send enough of these and I might mark your email as Spam, or unsubscribe (_oh no!_).

 {{< figure src="/images/spam-bin.png" width=500 >}}